spotinst/ocean-spark-airflow-provider/README.md

 You can test the plugin locally using the docker compose setup in this repositor.
-Run `make serve_airflow2` at the root of the repository to launch an instance of airflow 2 with the provider already installed.
+Run `make serve_airflow2` at the root of the repository to launch an instance of Airflow 2 with the provider already installed.